DONOSTIA-SAN SEBASTIÁN - PINTXO BAR CRAWL

 BORDA BERRI Fermín Calbetón Kalea 12, 20003 Donostia-San Sebastián

-Here, we had the kebabs (yes, it says kebab, but it's going to be one of the best ribs you have ever had)
+Here, we had the kebabs at €5.50 each (yes, it says 'kebab,' but it's one of the best ribs you'll ever have).

-and risotto, glutards be warned, risotto in San Sebastián is made with orzo (pasta), not rice.
+And risotto, glutards be warned, risotto in San Sebastián is made with orzo (pasta), not rice.

 The day's specials are quickly wiped off the menu board.